syang1993/FFTNet/README.md

     ```

 ## TODO:
+- [ ] Test and modify conditonal sampling.
 - [ ] Fast generation.
 (Without fast generation, it generates about 230 samples per second with a free TITAN Xp.)
 - [ ] Post-synthesis denoising.